rdallman/goserver/README.md

-I'd encourage you to just forget about `index` for now, since it's really a matter of taste how to handle that from here on out, I'll leave it as an exercise.
+I'd encourage you to just forget about `index` for now, since it's really a matter of taste how to handle that from here on out, I'll leave it as an exercise for the end.
 For now, just worry about rendering "gophers" and "home".
 To get accustomed to our new method, I'd like for you to fix up `main()` yourself.
 Basically all that needs to be changed (re: simplified) are the parameters inside of each `http.HandleFunc`, and you should go ahead and delete the line for handling